 We can not categorically state why Oliver Byrne stopped at the sixth book, but it is true that the first six are purely geometric themes.
 They are subsequently followed by books that deal with arithmetic or mixed themes; complicating further the application of their visual language.
 So it is at this point in our adventure, that we accept the challenge.
 Together with a team of mathematical experts, university teachers and post-doctorates who will accompany us – we will finish the work of Oliver Byrne and completing with his style – all the thirteen books of Elements.

-In addition to the style used by Oliver Byrne (it would feel like a mistake not to complete), we will give the book our own minimalist touch; updating and building a text that is an experience to hold within your hands, as was our aim with Newton’s Principia.
+In addition to the style used by Oliver Byrne (it would feel like a mistake not to complete), we gave the book our own minimalist touch; updating and building a text that is an experience to hold within your hands, as was our aim with Newton’s Principia.